 Omega Fish Oils

-When looking to boost immune system in dogs, look no further than omega fish oils.
-In addition to boosting immune system function in the long-term, a fish oil supplement has been known to:
+When looking for immune system support in dogs, look no further than omega fish oils.
+In addition to helping immune system function in the long-term, a fish oil supplement has been known to:

 Our PetHonesty Omega Salmon Chews harness the power of salmon oil, omega 3, 6, and 9 fatty acids, kelp, and vitamin E to maximize effectiveness.
-Plus, they come in a yummy all-natural salmon flavored treat chew.
-Your dog will gobble them up and beg for more tasty immune-boosting nutrients!
+Plus, they come in a yummy natural salmon flavored chew.
+Your dog will gobble them up and beg for more tasty immune-supporting nutrients!

 A strong and healthy immune system is the foundation of a strong and healthy dog.
-Incorporating a healthy diet, frequent exercise, lots of water, and nutritional supplements, your dog can be an immunity powerhouse.
-Talk to your vet today about your dog's individual dietary needs and how best to kick-start their immune system.
+Talk to your vet today about your dog's individual dietary needs and how best to support their immune system.

 From all of us here at PetHonesty, we wish you and your trusty pup and a healthy day full of adventures!